jasonwhite/button/docs/_docs/tutorial.md

      > gcc foo.o bar.o -o foobar

 Button sees that `foobar` doesn't exist anymore and rebuilds it.
-If `foobar` was modified by us in some other way, it would have been rebuilt just the same.
+If `foobar` was modified by us in some other way, it would have been rebuilt as well.

 ### Adding a Comment